umbirius/umbirius.github.io/_posts/2019-10-13-cli_gem_project_-_transfer_market.markdown

 At first, I was left nervous thinking, "Me, write an application?!?
 I've only been doing this[coding] for a little over a month.
 I hope I'm ready."

-Although being a bit nervous, I was confident that the course material presented to us up to this point was all we needed to build a successful CLI application.
+Although being a bit nervous, I was confident that the course material presented to us up to this point should have prepared us to build a successful CLI application.

 To start, I watched Avi's video about starting the project very intently and I have to say, I was very grateful this material was made available to us.
 I worried that I wouldn't be able to have consistent dialogs with Jake to help trouble-shoot any issues that I would run into, specifically on weekends, but Avi's video ensured I was at least able to get started and start generating some output with my code.